Code-Institute-Submissions/milestone-project-01/README.md

 Each page also features a header panel that contains a hero background image related to The Studes business.
 The header panels on every page also contain a bold heading and sub-heading copy that introduces that page, apart from the home page which has an abstract definition of The Studes to create intrigue.

+'Breathing space' white bars are included on every page to make it easier for the user to digest the information and clearly differentiate between sections.

 ### Home Page
 The home page features a header panel with a striking background image of a warehouse studio space and a definition of 'studes' in bold white text.